 There is a lot of press about the impressive economic growth happening in Texas and Dallas-Fort Worth.
 While we tend to focus on jobs as the bottom line, metro area Gross Domestic Product (GDP) is another metric that showcases our market.

 Research Analyst Sam Wood pulled together the chart below that looked at GDP over the long-term.
-Overall, the take away is that the North Texas… Read More
+Overall, the take away is that… Read More

 Several of our team, across brokerage, labor analytics, GIS, and research are now evaluating the near- and longer- term impacts of the growth coming to Legacy.

 While this work is still in process, the chart below looks at greater Legacy and benchmarks growth for office, retail, and multifamily.
-Based on our analysis, we can quantify that the new development will bring 20,000 jobs… Read More
+Based on our analysis, we can quantify that the new development will… Read More

 We have an interesting resource that allows us to look at new home lot development across the metroplex.